101 Best Things to Do on Oʻahu, Hawaiʻi

 The Tin Can Mailman is a small, one-of-a-kind antique shop located right in downtown Chinatown, with a focus on unique Hawaiʻi collector items.

-That being said, be sure to check their hours before visiting, as they can be a little untraditional.
+That said, be sure to check their hours before visiting, as they can be a little untraditional.

 2. Laulima - The Laulima Store is a small, local online business born out of a passion for protecting Hawaiʻi’s native plants, animals, and landscapes across the islands.